On this page:

 The first fee notice must state that:

-• if the owners corporation has voted to charge interest on overdue fees, penalty interest at the rate specified in the notice will be payable on overdue fees and charges.
-For more information, view the penalty interest rate information on this page
+- if the owners corporation has voted to charge interest on overdue fees, penalty interest at the rate specified in the notice will be payable on overdue fees and charges.
+For more information, find penalty interest rate information.

 The final fee notice can be sent any time after the 28 days has expired and must state that:

-• penalty interest (if charged) is payable on the overdue fees and charges at the date of the final notice.
-For more information, view the penalty interest rate information on this page
+- penalty interest (if charged) is payable on the overdue fees and charges at the date of the final notice.
+For penalty interest rate information.

 Note: Some owners corporations choose not to send a final fee notice as soon as the first 28 days has expired, but instead allow a 'grace period' (perhaps with a reminder call or email, during which no penalty interest is charged) before sending the final notice.